Flapjacks

 ★★★★★ REVIEW

 • Rolled oats.
-Also known as old-fashioned oats or porridge oats.
 You can use quick-cooking oats, but your bars will be slightly chewier and softer in the middle.
 For gluten-free flapjacks, use gluten-free oats.

 • Brown sugar OR coconut sugar.
 Sweetens the bars and keeps them soft in the middle.
-White sugar will work but will make for denser bars.
+White sugar will work, but it will make for denser bars.

 • Coconut oil.
 I used refined coconut oil, so there’s no coconut flavor.
 You can also substitute this for unsalted butter.

 • Golden syrup.
-A thick, viscous syrup popular in Australia and England.
-I used Lyle’s Golden Syrup, but if you can’t find it, use honey.
+A thick, viscous syrup popular in Australia and the United Kingdom.
+I used Lyle’s Golden Syrup, but if you can’t find it, I’ve tested these with honey and brown rice syrup.

 How to make British flapjacks

 • Make sure the sugar dissolves completely.
-I noticed that when the brown sugar completely dissolved, it made for denser, less crumbly bars.
+I noticed that when the brown sugar was completely dissolved, it resulted in denser, less crumbly bars.

 Storage instructions

-To store: Store leftover bars at room temperature in an airtight container for up to two weeks.
+To store: Flapjacks will keep at room temperature, covered, for up to 2 weeks.

-To freeze: Freeze leftovers in a freezer-safe container and freeze for up to six months.
+To freeze: Place leftover flapjacks in a ziplock bag and store them in the freezer for up to 6 months.

 flapjack recipe